Driving in Ireland means keeping left, just like in the UK. UK licence holders can drive in Ireland for short visits without any additional permits.

 Alcohol allowance and drink driving

 The maximum alcohol allowance for drivers of private cars in Ireland is 0.05%.
 This limit goes down to 0.02% for both beginner and professional drivers.
-Both of these limits are lower than the UK limit which is 0.08%.
+Both of these limits are lower than the limit in England, Wales, and Northern Ireland, and the same as Scotland.

 Child seats regulations

-Children aged up to three years must be placed in a rear-facing child seat in the back seat of the car.
+Children aged up to three years must be placed in an appropriate child seat in the car.
 Kids aged over three can sit in the front seat as long as they have an appropriate child restraint or safety belt.
-Any children who measure under 5ft (around 150cm) and weigh less than 80lbs (around 36kg) must use the correct child seat or booster cushion whenever in the car.
+Any children who measure under 4ft 11in (150cm) and weigh less than 79lbs (around 36kg) must use the correct child seat or booster cushion whenever in the car.

 Penalties and fines